-For the purposes of this clause, "service" means service in New Zealand state schools.
+For the purposes of this clause, "service" means service in New Zealand state or state-integrated schools.
 Service must be continuous except that intervals of up to one year may be bridged and service aggregated, but the intervals do not count as service.
 If an interval exceeds one year the qualifying service commences afresh after the interval.

-6.2.7 Grandparented Service Increment
+6.2.8 Grandparented Service Increment

-- (a) A permanent employee on 1 July 1992 who received a service increment shall maintain that entitlement while the employee remains in a position covered by this contract, of \$1,641 per annum. - (b) Teachers from area or secondary schools who were in receipt of a service increment under their appropriate contract as at 10 September 1992 who then transfer to the primary service shall receive the primary service increment of \$1,641 per annum. - (c) A short break in service (being less than six months) for any teacher in receipt of the service increment will not affect eligibility for the service increment. - (d) Approved paid leave and unpaid leave, parental leave, and leave for childcare purposes of less than five years will not affect eligibility for the service increment. - (e) Teachers who move from employment with one Board to another Board will continue their entitlement to the service increment unless there is a break in service of six months or more (other than a period of leave described in clause 6.2.7(d)). - 6.2.8 Special School Principals' Allowance - (i) A principal in one of the Special Residential schools listed below shall receive additional salary of \$3000 per annum for as long as that school retains its residential function.
+- (a) A permanent Principal on 1 July 1992 who received a service increment shall maintain that entitlement while the Principal remains in a position covered by this Agreement, of \$1,641 per annum. - (b) Teachers or Principals from area or secondary schools who were in receipt of a service increment under their appropriate Agreement as at 10 September 1992 who then transfer to the primary service shall receive the primary service increment of \$1,641 per annum. - (c) A short break in service (being less than six months) for any Principal in receipt of the service increment will not affect eligibility for the service increment. - (d) Approved paid leave and unpaid leave, parental leave, and leave for childcare purposes of less than five years will not affect eligibility for the service increment. - (e) Teachers or Principals who move from employment with one Board to another Board will continue their entitlement to the service increment unless there is a break in service of six months or more (other than a period of leave described in clause 6.2.8(d)).

+6.2.9 Special School Principals' Allowance

+(a) A principal in one of the special residential schools listed below shall receive additional salary of \$3,000 per annum for as long as that school retains its residential function.

+Halswell

+BLENNZ

-Halswell BLENNZ van Asch Salisbury Kelston Westbridge
+van Asch

+Salisbury

+Kelston

+Westbridge

-- (ii) From 28 January 2011, a principal in a Special school not listed in 6.2.8(i) shall receive additional salary of \$2000 per annum. - (iii) No principal shall be entitled to receive more than one Special School Principals' Allowance at any one time. - (iv) The parties acknowledge that receipt of this payment will not affect the Ministry's response to applications for Ministry concurrence for further additional payments for special residential school principals.
+- (b) A principal in a special school not listed in clause 6.2.9(a) shall receive additional salary of \$2,000 per annum. - (c) No principal shall be entitled to receive more than one special school principals' allowance at any one time.

+(d) The parties acknowledge that receipt of this payment will not affect the Ministry's response to applications for Ministry concurrence for further additional payments for special residential school principals.